MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 ### Travel bot

-The following example travel bot will help explain how to cross train a bot with multiple adaptive dialogs, each with its own LUIS model.
+The following example travel bot demonstrates cross training a bot with multiple adaptive dialogs, each with its own LUIS model.

 This bot consists of three adaptive dialogs, each with their own LUIS model: